antonis7polo/SoftEng-Project/README.md

 JWT_SECRET=YourSecretKey
 ```

-This format ensures that each line is displayed separately and retains the intended formatting in your README file.
-Replace the values with your specific configurations.
-Ensure that the paths to the SSL key and certificate are correct and that the JWT secret is kept confidential.

 ### Initial User Creation
 ---
 To create the first user, use the provided `createUsers.js` script found in the RESTful-API folder.
 This script utilizes bcrypt for password hashing and MySQL for database interaction.
 Follow the example below to set up your first user.